jpb06/nx-front-poc/docs/react-hook-form.md

 ## ⚡ Forms handling

 We are using two libraries to manage forms in our app: [react-hook-form](https://github.com/react-hook-form/react-hook-form) and [zod](https://github.com/colinhacks/zod).
-The former is a library dedicated to form handling while the latter is a schema declaration and validation library.
+The former is a library dedicated to form handling while the latter is a schema declaration and parsing library.

 Our objective here is to separate the definition and the validation of our data model from the definition of our form in the DOM.